 As a journalist, economist and campaigner, Grace specialises in international economics and macro economic policy, with a particular focus on financial regulation, regional economics, housing and infrastructure, and advocating for radical policies to transform our economy.

-Educated at Lord Wandsworth College and the comprehensive Sixth Form College, Farnborough, Grace graduated from Oxford in 2014 with a First Class Honours Degree in Politics, Philosophy, and Economics, after which she studied for a master's degree in African Studies.
+Educated at Lord Wandsworth College and the comprehensive Sixth Form College, Farnborough, Grace graduated from Oxford with a First Class Honours Degree in Politics, Philosophy, and Economics, after which she studied for a master's degree in African Studies.

-Grace believes in the importance of working on social infrastructure, investing in people through housing, education and health care.
+Grace Blakeley believes in the importance of working on social infrastructure, investing in people through housing, education and health care.
 Which are just as important as transport and energy in allowing people to fulfil not just their economic potential but their social potential.